Lillington, Warwickshire: Geography

 Lillington itself has two main areas – the new centre based around Crown Way which contains shops, dry cleaners and a post office.
 The area was predominantly built as a council house estate from 1950 onwards, and contains three tower blocks.
 The tallest of these, the fifteen-storey Eden Court, standing at the highest point of the estate, dominates the skyline and can be seen from south Leamington Spa, Radford Semele and for miles outside Leamington.

-The second, and older area, contains the former village with the parish church of St. Mary Magdalene, the manor house, some Victorian terraced houses as well as estates of predominantly semi-detached houses built since 1930.
+The second, and older area, contains the former village with the parish church of St. Mary Magdalene, the manor house, and some Victorian terraced houses as well as estates of predominantly semi-detached houses built since 1930.

 Campion Hills

-The Campion Hills are the highest area of Leamington, rising to an altitude of 97m above OD.
+The Campion Hills are the highest area of Leamington, rising to an altitude of 97m (318 ft) above OD.
 Situated to the north of, and above Newbold Comyn park, they offer a view over the whole town.
-Sited here is Leamington's transmission tower which relays TV signals from Sutton Coldfield and broadcasts local commercial radio station, Free Coventry & Warwickshire.
+Sited here is Leamington's transmission tower which relays TV signals from Sutton Coldfield and broadcasts local commercial radio station, Hits Radio Coventry & Warwickshire.
 Its Severn Trent water treatment plant serves the whole Leamington area.
 Warwick District Council runs a BMX track on the hills.